Real Estate Commissions in California: Who Really Pays? 🤔

 Is a Flat Fee MLS listing better than hiring a full-service agent?

 Yes!
-Flat Fee MLS services like Houzeo allow you to get your home listed on the MLS without the traditional 3%-6% agent commissions.
+Flat Fee MLS services like Houzeo allow you to get your home listed on the MLS without taking out the 3%-6% commission for Realtors.
 You can learn how to avoid paying real estate commission by choosing discount brokers or cash buyers too.

 Do buyers pay commission to real estate agents?